Types of Cancer Diets

 • Shellfish

 The Budwig Diet emphasizes a mostly vegetarian eating pattern.
-This includes consuming a blend of flaxseed oil and cottage cheese daily.
-The program also includes juicing and other whole plant foods.
+This diet includes consuming a blend of flaxseed oil and cottage cheese daily.
+The program also comprises juicing and other whole plant foods.

 Downsides of the Budwig Diet